 The size and weight of your SUV

 Depending on what size of SUV you own, the shipping cost will vary.
-The larger the SUV, the more space it will take up on the transport truck, and consequently, the more it will cost to transport.
+The larger the SUV, the more space it will take on the transport truck, and consequently, the more it will cost to transport.
 Full-size and Extended-length SUVs are more difficult to fit onto standard trailers.
 They are heavier than mini SUVs, mid-size SUVs, and compact SUVs, so expect to pay more for shipping it.

 Type of service